To better understand what is value investing, you need to know first:

 Value investing and speculation

-The value investing approach has helped many well-known investors around the world building significant fortunes.
+The value investing approach has helped many well-known investors around the world build significant fortunes.
 So it is worth following.
 Though the strategy is crystal clear most would-be investors couldn’t develop the patience and long-term vision needed for the strategy to pay off.

 Just follow the value investing principles and follow the suits of those who made it.